madeleinegrunde/salience_seeker/docs/README.md

 **Milestone:** An understanding of the types of descriptions used to make changes between avatars.

 # File Structure

+### Deliverable 3:

+*A README describing how the code runs, and what kind of analysis you plan to do and how to do it.*

+- docs/deliverable3/README_code-analysis.md

 ### Deliverable 2: